 Heat a large soup pot or dutch oven on the stove over medium-high heat.
 Melt 1 tablespoon each oil and butter.
 Add pork, onions and celery and brown for several minutes on all sides; pork does not have to be cooked all the way through.

-Add spices and bay leaves and cook for about a minute, then add broth and tomatoes (with the juice).
+Add garlic, dried thyme, rosemary and bay leaves and cook for about a minute, then add broth and tomatoes (with the juice).
 Bring to a boil, reduce heat to low and simmer for about an hour or until pork is tender.

 Add potatoes, carrots, and green beans to the stew and bring to a boil.
 Reduce the heat to low again and cover.
 Simmer for an additional 15-20 minutes or until vegetables are tender and broth is slightly thickened.